-Can people on House Arrest in Las Vegas, Nevada ever leave the house?
+Can people on house arrest ever leave the house?

 Usually yes.
 Judges order different terms and conditions depending on the circumstances of the individual case.
 But in many matters a defendant under house arrest in Las Vegas may be allowed to:

 - go to work or school,

 - go to doctor's appointments or drug testing,